CPD Search: Person connected to Benito Juarez High School fatal shooting

 Police released images of the person that allegedly is in connection to the incident that took place at the high school in the 2150 block of South Laflin Street around 2:37 p.m.
 Friday afternoon.

-According to the police two boys were killed with a gunshot wound to the head and two are injured, a 15-year-old boy and a 15-year-old girl.
+According to the police two boys were killed with a gunshot wound to the head and two others were injured, a 15-year-old boy and a 15-year-old girl.
 The Cook County Medical Examiner’s Office identified one of the boys who died as Brandon Perez, 15.

+Noble Schools confirmed that two of the students impacted by the shooting were their students but did not specify which school.

+In a statement released by CEO of Nobel Schools, Constance Jones said:

 Police have not called this person a suspect but if seen, do not approach them and call 911.